SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise3.md

    - Browse to the File Path nyctlc/fhv

-   - Click on **OK**,the first dataset is now created.Similarly create the rest datasets
+   - Click on **OK**,the first dataset is now created.Similarly create the remaining datasets

    ![fhv dataset](images/23.png)